LeoL6/LeoL6/README.md

-## Hello there 👋
+## Hey!
+My name is Leo 👋

 ## About Me
-My name is Leo, I have been programming for about five years and am always striving to learn new things.
+- I have been programming for about five years and am always striving to learn new things
+- I was born in Arizona but eventually moved to Canada 🇨🇦
+- I have 3 pugs 🐶

+## Noteworth Projects
+* Standalone Obj Renderer
+* Ivy Minecraft Cheat

+## How you can reach me
+If you need to get ahold of me, feel free to shoot me an email at `leo.f.lees@gmail.com`!

 <!--
 **LeoL6/LeoL6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.